PT68K5 68020 System Board

 Historical information on the CDS68020 and PT68K5

 Peripheral Technology launched a new company in 1992 known as Computer Design Services Inc. Computer Design Services produced a high end line of computers starting with the 68020.
 Future enhancements were to be a 68030 plug-in processor board followed by a 68040 card and possibly others.
 Product design stopped after the 68020 board.
-Licensing problems with OS9 became a issue.
+Licensing problems with OS9 became an issue.
 Microware demanded that a separate license for each processor type sold with no upgrade path for users who started out with a 68020 and wanted to upgrade to a 68030 and finally to a 68040.
 With a $500 cost to replace OS9 each time a processor card was upgraded, the product line became too expensive.
 A couple of years later Computer Design Services discontinued operation and the 68020 board was added to Peripheral Technology's line of products.
 The board was sold by Peripheral Technology as the PT68K5 for a few years before being discontinued in the late 90's.
 Mostly due to falling sales, the PAL chips required were discontinued and the failure of Peripheral Technology's PAL programmer.

 Early boards supported 2.88 MB floppy drives.
 The floppy controller chip, a SMC37C65+ was discontinued shortly after production of the CDS 68020 began.
 A few early boards had the SMC chip, but most shipped with a WD37C65 chip.
 The WD37C65 did not support 2.88MB drives.
 That is why there are references to 2.88MB drives in some of the literature.
 It was never fully edited out.